WEEE-Open/Peperoncino/docs/usability testing/testing.md

 > The plotter is a device that can be controlled on two axes, to draw images with a pen/pencil or similar.
 > To control it, we have developed this software, named Peperoncino, that allows you to select an image for the plotter to draw and to send commands like start, pause and reset.
-> In the future we plan to allow sending raster images (like jpg, png and similar formats), but for now only SVG and GCODE is allowed.
 > (If you don't know what GCODE is don't worry - it's a format common to 3D printers, plotters, CNC machines and similar devices.
 You won't need it)
 > Before we start, keep in mind that we're not testing you but the software - any error or difficulty that arises is not your fault but instead it highlights a shortcoming in our design.